 Even though it is cooler, you are that much closer to the sun.
 I am not a fan of sunscreen, so we just made sure to have our shoulders and heads covered if we were out for long stretches.

 If you are someone who normally goes on hikes and trips like this, you will most likely have brought a pair of binoculars.
-If you are a normal traveller (and more worried about making sure everyone has enough underwear and clothes to wear) you will probably forget about them and really regret that when you spot a grizzly 200 yards away!
-If possible pick the kids up a pair too!
+If you are a normal traveler (and more worried about making sure everyone has enough underwear and clothes to wear) you will probably forget about them and really regret that when you spot a grizzly 200 yards away!
+Pick the kids up a pair too!
 Otherwise, the kiddos will be using yours the whole trip!

 Yellowstone GyPSy Driving Tour mobile app

 My mother-in-law found a really cool app that uses your gps location to tell you about the area of the park you are in.
 It was neat to hear all of the history that happened at different places around the park.
 The app costs $4.99 and is available on both Android and iOS.

 Let me tell you, the first couple of times you see a buffalo in the road it is really cool!
 By the 10th time you are like “Come on already!
 Just go around it!”
 Buffalo traffic jams or really any animal siting can cause a traffic jam that could last for over an hour!
-There are only single lane roads in Yellowstone so there aren’t many options.
-Be prepared for this and know that getting anywhere is probably going to take longer then you think!
+There are only single-lane roads in Yellowstone so there aren’t many options.
+Be prepared for this and know that getting anywhere is probably going to take longer than you think!

 The weather is unpredictable.
 It can be 45 degrees at night and then 85 during the day.
 But that nice 85 can drop to 60 quickly.
 So be prepared when you pack for Yellowstone and bring quite a few layers.